interval1066/interp/README.md

 Builds its own command menu automgically, no need to update that.
 Detailed descriptions will need updating in extra/interp.hlp however.

+Autoconf automatically provides an "install" command but there's no point in installing this.
+I'm going to remove the autoconf directive.
+You are welcome to use the autoconf install command if you want but its really kind of pointless.
+I would add that in your own finished package that uses this code.

 As well as typical scripts for autotools there's a qtcreator project file and a visual studio 2022 project configuration just for fun.
 Coming is a file to explain how to add new commands and a few other things when I can get to them.